-The Gulf of Mexico Fishery Management Council and NOAA Fisheries are responsible for managing shrimp fisheries in federal waters.
+LDWF, the Commission, and the Louisiana Legislature are responsible for managing the shrimp fishery in inshore waters and the territorial seas.
+The Gulf of Mexico Fishery Management Council and NOAA Fisheries are responsible for federal waters.

 There is no size limit for any shrimp harvested during the spring open season nor for brown or seabob shrimp harvested during any open season.